TRudolphi/MegaTinyProgrammer_LowMemoryLib/UpdiProgrammerSwitcher.md

 ### After the flashing
 After the flash action, the serial monitor within Arduino becomes active again (if started via the menu), so it all works just as with an ordinary arduino board.

+## UPDI low and high voltage programmer and UART switcher with reset function